 But buying books online is cheaper!

-We do compete on most online pricing, but if you can find your book cheaper online, good for you!
+We do compete and match prices on most online textbooks.
 College is already expensive enough as it is.
-But, be warned, that online price may not be cheaper after it’s all said and done.
+But if you do find a cheaper price online, be warned, that price may not be cheaper after it’s all said and done.
 Books that are priced drastically lower than ours could be international or instructor editions of the textbooks.
 International books are illegal editions of books not intended for US sale or purchase.
 Instructor editions are alternate editions of the books.
 Sometimes books online are listed incorrectly, and you may not be able to return it.
 Pay attention to the shipping costs and return policy.
 Also, if you buy used textbooks online, you can’t be sure of the condition of the book.
 Tiger Bookstore knows exactly what books your professors are requiring and we are just down the street if you have the wrong book or drop the class.

 If you have questions about your textbooks, come see us at Tiger Bookstore!
 We will provide you with great customer service, and make sure you get exactly what you need for your semester at the University of Memphis.
 You can also pick up some great Tiger gear while you are here!
 We wish you a great semester!
 Make sure you check back with our blog often for more tips and advice on textbooks, college life, and more.